turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 ### Accessibility

-Your web application should pass `aXe-core` tests and should be `tab index` accessible.
-For tab indexing refer to this [resource](http://archive.tlt.psu.edu/accessibility/tabindex0.html#whyzero)
+Your web application should pass aXe-core tests and should be tab-index accessible.
+For tab indexing, refer to this [resource](http://archive.tlt.psu.edu/accessibility/tabindex0.html#whyzero)

 ### Importance